mgorzkowski/abn/README.md

 You can use different dictionary but please use 'build' directory because this name is required by test runner.

 ### Example project:
 In the 'example' directory there is a 'sample' example of ABN usage.
-This is a series of various operations.
+This is a series of some operations.
 To build and run example project type:
 >cd examples/sample
 >setup.sh
->mkdir -b build
+>mkdir -p build && cd build
 >cmake -GNinja ..
 >ninja